mycalibration/mycalibration.github.io/docs/index.md

  - ***Is this platform secure?
 Are any standards used?***
  Yes.
 Customer data is only accessible after an individual login and cannot be seen by others.
 Thanks to best practices, audits and Microsoft's 'Azure Active Directory B2C' authentication technology, security is guaranteed.

- The myCalibration platform uses the access, storage and authentication of users and data in/from a MICROSOFT (Azure) data center.
+ The «myCalibration» platform uses the access, storage and authentication of users and data in/from a MICROSOFT (Azure) data center.
 This data center is in the EU and subject to EU regulations ( EU Data Protection Regulation [DSGVO] ). https://www.microsoft.com/de-de/TrustCenter/Privacy/gdpr/default.aspx

  Be aware that there is no relevant 'personal data' stored.